 To date, the Omron HeartGuide is one of the only watches, including a traditional inflatable cuff.
 If it was not enough, the OHG is also FDA cleared for accuracy.

 The HeartGuide smartwatch is genuinely an all-in-one device.
 In an interview, the developers of this fantastic piece of technology said that “the OHG is not a wearable device.
 It is a blood pressure monitor that happens to be worn on the wrist.”
 We could not agree more.

 The OHG is stylish but is large and bulky.
 It can become cumbersome when wearing it all day long.
-With a weight of 4.1 oz or 115 grams and a watch dial of 1.9 inches in diameter, you will not forget that you are wearing it.
+With a 4.1 oz or 115 grams weight and a watch dial of 1.9 inches in diameter, you will not forget that you are wearing it.

 Once positioned on the wrist, it takes 15 seconds to get a reliable blood pressure measurement.
 The cuff comes in two sizes depending on your wrist size.
 So do not forget to measure your wrist and to buy the size that fits you best.
 The technology used to measure systolic and diastolic BP values include automatic oscillometric sensors and inflatable cuffs.

 Cardiologists have validated the efficiency of the OHG according to the requirements of the American National Standards Institute Icnc./Association for the Advancement of Medical Instrumentation/ISO 81060‐2:2013 guideline.

 To know more about the Omron HeartGuide blood pressure watch’s medical benefits, we recommended reading the excellent article written by Dr. Anthony Pearson published in the Skeptical cardiologist and our review of this disruptive watch.